Buy, Don’t Sell

 When you talk to any savvy property investor that’s truly wealthy, most say the same thing.
 Once you’ve secured an investment property don’t sell.
 Instead look long term and use the equity you gain through capital growth as a deposit to buy another.
 During the global financial crisis the real estate market on the Sunshine Coast took a real hit and for around 3 years, the market did nothing.
 People panicked and sold for losses.
 But once that was over, the market started to move again and everyone who held onto their properties are finally benefiting from that.
 So buy, don’t sell.

 You can’t go too wrong buying anywhere on the Sunshine Coast.
-Over the next few years, the Sunshine Coast Qld has some very exciting, major things happening.
+Over the next few years, the Sunshine Coast Qld has some very exciting, major things happening, you can read more about that here.
 Just like the stock market, you are better off long term buying in blue chip areas.
 It’s worth paying market value for a better property in a top suburb than it is to get a lower price for a property no-one else really wants.
 Very cheap properties also attract very cheap tenants.
 There are always better performing suburbs that retain their value from decade to decade.
 When you do your research you’ll find though that the entire sunshine coast is a fairly stable and consistent area to invest.

 You can consider buying near the train line, buying near the beach, or buying near large infrastructure like hospitals, shopping centres, and the airport.